scottieboyzhang/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](342w.png)

-I think the program should return an empty list.
+I think the program should return an empty list since the existence of forward slash and backticks can influence the link.
 I think my implementation is not correct because in my markdownparse file I dont check the forward slash and backtick symbol.
 To debug, we can look for forward slash or backticks after looking for brackets.

+<br><br><br>

 ## TestFile 192.md

 192.md Markdown file content:
 ```
-[cs15lwi22ale@ieng6-203]:~:243$ cat markdown-parsee/markdown-parse/test-files/192.md
+[cs15lwi22ale@ieng6-201]:~:243$ cat markdown-parsee/markdown-parse/test-files/192.md
 [foo]: /url "title"

 [foo]
 ```

+My result v.s Other's result:

 ```
 212c212